-Board of Control Celebrates Fall Enrollment Numbers at Michigan Tech
+Board of Trustees Celebrates Fall Enrollment Numbers at Michigan Tech

 September 19, 2013—

-Michigan Technological University’s Board of Control heard some good news about this fall’s enrollment at its regular meeting today
+Michigan Technological University’s Board of Trustees heard some good news about this fall’s enrollment at its regular meeting today

 John Lehman, associate vice president for enrollment, marketing and communications, presented the fall enrollment figures to the Board.
 He said that female enrollment figures are up, brushing 26 percent.
 In the College of Engineering, there are 906 women students, an all-time high.